Lapfox17/CleanLock-Keys/README.md

 # CleanLock-Keys
-Locks keyboard and mouse input so you can clean them up without typing a million things It's broken right now and needs to be unlocked with ctrl+alt+del but that will be fixed in the next commit lol
+Locks keyboard and mouse input so you can clean them up without typing a million things</br>
+It's broken right now and needs to be unlocked with ctrl+alt+del but that will be fixed in the next commit lol